-Name of entity receiving award;
+Name of entity receiving Award;

-- Award amount; - Transaction type, funding agency, Catalog of Federal Domestic Assistance Number, and descriptive award title; - Location entity, of primary location performance of (City/State/Congressional District/Country); and - Unique identifier of entity. - b.
-Reporting Subawards and Executive Compensation.
-Prime grant recipients awarded a new Federal grant greater than or equal to \$25,000 on or after October 1, 2010, other than those funded by the Recovery Act, are subject to FFATA subaward reporting requirements as outlined in the OMB guidance issued August 27, 2010.
-The prime non-Federal entity is required to file a FFATA subaward report by the end of the month following the month in which the prime non-Federal entity awards any sub-grant greater than or equal to \$25,000.
+- Award amount: - Transaction type, funding agency, Catalog of Federal Domestic Assistance Number, and descriptive Award title; - Location of entity, primary location of performance (City/State/Congressional District/Country); and - Unique identifier of entity. - b.
+Reporting SubAwards and Executive Compensation.
+Prime grant recipients Awarded a new Federal grant greater than or equal to \$25,000 on or after October 1, 2010, other than those funded by the Recovery Act, are subject to FFATA subAward reporting requirements as outlined in the OMB guidance issued August 27, 2010.
+The prime non-Federal entity is required to file a FFATA subAward report by the end of the month following the month in which the prime non-Federal entity Awards any sub-grant greater than or equal to \$25,000.
 See Pub.
 L. No. 109-282, as amended by section 6202(a) of Pub.
 L. No. 110-252 (see 31 U.S.C.
 6101 note).
 The reporting requirements are located in Appendix A of 2 C.F.R.
-Part $170.^{21}$
+Part 170.